zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Jerry says, “I completely disagree.
 If you get off your high  horse for a minute, you may learn something.”
 The expression “to get off you r high horse,” like the animal, means to stop acting as if you were superior to other people, stop pretending that you are better than others.
 It’s a ne gative, insulting thing to say to someone: “get off your high horse.”
 You’re saying t o them “You think you are better than everyone else.”

 Jerry thinks Sally could learn something from these shows.
 Sally asks, “Like what?”
 Jerry responds, “Like how to get rid of an annoyi ng wife and get away with it!”
-“To get rid (rid) of (something)” is a phr asal verb meaning to no longer have someone or something in your presence or around, t o do something so that you don’t need to have any contact with this person.
+“To get rid (rid) of (something)” is a phr asal verb meaning to no longer have someone or something in your presence or around, to do something so that you don’t need to have any contact with this person.
 Some times it means simply to throw out, to put in the garbage: “I’m going to get rid of this trash that is on my desk.”
 It can also be used informally to mean to kill som eone, and that’s the meaning that Jerry is using here, he’s joking of course – I  hope!
 He says he can learn how to get rid of an annoying wife.
 Someone w ho is “annoying” is someone who is bothersome, someone who is always causing pro blems.

 Not only does Jerry want to get rid of his annoying wife , he also wants to get away with it.
 The expression “to get away with (somethin g)” means not to be punished for something bad that you have done.
 You do something bad but you are not punished; you are not discovered perhaps, no one finds out, or for whatever reason you are not punished for doing somethin g wrong.
 That’s to get away with it.
 We talk about people getting away with murder.
 The most famous case of that here in Los Angeles took place in the 1990s with a former football player by the name of O.J.
 Simpson.
 He, according to mo st people who looked at the evidence, killed his wife and another man, but he was not found guilty.
 Unfortunately later he committed a robbery and is in pr ison now, not for the